Blog

 • Secure a supplemental reference letter (e.g., from an academic advisor).

-• Wait to apply until you have gained additional work experience (to show increased maturity).
+• Wait to apply until you have gained additional work experience to demonstrate increased maturity.

 • Use your resume to highlight your quantitative skills, and ask your recommenders to emphasize these skills as well.